FlipDyn with Control: Resource Takeover Games with Dynamics: FlipDyn-Con for LQ Problems

 The system transition matrix $E_k = E$ and control matrices for the defender and adversary are given by:

-where $\Delta t = 0.1$ for the numerical example.
-Similar to the scalar/$1-$dimensional case, we solve for the approximate NE takeover strategies and saddle-point value function parameters for two cases with a fixed state transition constant $e_{k} = e, \forall k \in \mathcal{K}$: $e = 0.85$ and $1.0$.
-Since the saddle-point value parameters for $n$-dimensions are symmetric positive definite matrices, we plot the maximum eigenvalues of the value function matrices $\overline{P}_{k}^{1}, \overline{P}_{k}^{0}$ shown in Figure~\ref{fig:FDC_val_leq_ndim} and~\ref{fig:FDC_val_geq_ndim}, with M-NE indicating a mixed strategy NE takeover over the entire horizon L, achieved through $N^{*}$ and $G^{1*}$.
-We obtain the adversary control costs $N_{k}^{*}, \forall k \in \mathcal{K}$ for the case of $e = 0.85$ given by:
+where $\Delta t = 0.1$.
+Similar to the scalar case, we solve for the approximate NE takeover strategies and saddle-point value parameters for two scenarios with a fixed state transition constant $e_{k} = e, \forall k \in \mathcal{K}$: $e = 0.85$ and $1.0$.
+Since the saddle-point value parameters for $n$-dimensions are symmetric positive definite matrices, we plot the maximum eigenvalues of the matrices $\overline{P}_{k}^{1}, \overline{P}_{k}^{0}$ in Figure~\ref{fig:FDC_val_leq_ndim} and~\ref{fig:FDC_val_geq_ndim}, respectively.
+In these figures, M-NE represents a mixed strategy NE takeover spanning the entire horizon $L$, obtained using $N^{*}$ and $G^{1*}$.
+For the case of $e = 0.85$, the costs $N_{k}^{*}, \forall k \in \mathcal{K}$, are given by: